top of page

 Behavioral ecology of a species with a rapidly expanding range

-As a postdoctoral researcher, I currently study great-tailed grackles (Quiscalus mexicanus) in Tempe, AZ and Sacramento, CA. Endemic to Central America, grackles have been breeding in Tempe for approximately 65 years and in Sacramento for around 15 years.
-As part of The Grackle Project, led by Corina Logan, I've created experiments to measure individual variation in boldness and exploration, movement ecology, and learning.
-We will compare these behaviors in grackles from populations across the current range to determine which characteristics relate to the ability to invade into new areas.
+As a postdoctoral researcher, I studied great-tailed grackles (Quiscalus mexicanus) in Tempe, AZ and Sacramento, CA. Endemic to Central America, grackles have been breeding in Tempe for approximately 65 years and in Sacramento for around 15 years.
+As part of The Grackle Project, led by Corina Logan, I created experiments to measure individual variation in boldness and exploration, movement ecology, and learning.
+We compared these behaviors in grackles from populations across the current range to determine which characteristics relate to the ability to invade into new areas.

 See the published results and preregistrations for my experiments here.